Levertion/mcfunction-langserver/notes/scope format.md

+## Some notes

-When getting a highlight from a parser, the end & start should be relative to the start and end of the segment.
-It **should not** be absolute
+Make sure that the begin and end are relative to the start of the line

+You *generally* should not have multiple of the same scopes inside one another (directly)

+## Rules

 * Arguments should have the surrounding scope `["argument", "parser name"]`.
     * Example: `summon ~ ~ ~ zombie`